 - Rooster – This is symbolic of the denial of Peter, one of Jesus’ disciples.
 He was accused of being a follower of Christ.
-Jesus said to him, “truly, I tell you, this very night, before the rooster crows twice, you will deny me three times.”
+However, Jesus said to him, “truly, I tell you, this very night, before the rooster crows twice, you will deny me three times.”
 (Mark 14:30).

 - Crowns of Thorns – An emblem of the Passion of Christ and crucifixion.
-The soldiers delivered Jesus to Pontius Pilate, dressed Him in purple, and placed a crown of thorns on his head.
+The soldiers delivered Jesus to Pontius Pilate, dressed Him in purple, and placed a crown of thorns on His head.
 And they began to salute Him with mock respect and cried “Hail, King of the Jews!”
 (Mark 15:18).

 - Black (color) – The sacramental color of Good Friday is Black which means grief and death.
 The color design dictates the gown to wear or other decoration of the churches.